fde31/webaudio-mc-output-test/README.md

 In all scenarios there was no difference present between the Worklet and the Oscillator example.

+The following testes were run on a 2019 i7 16" MacBook Pro on macOS 13.2.1

 ### Chrome v114.0.5735.198

 **Blackhole 16ch**